 “Duang” is an example of onomatopoeia, a word that phonetically imitates a sound.
 It starts with Jackie Chan, who in 2004 was featured in a shampoo commercial where he said famously defended his sleek, black hair using the rhythmical-sounding “duang”.

 Duang resurfaced again recently after Chan posted it on his Weibo page.
 Thousands of users then began to flood Chan’s Weibo page with comments, coining the word in reference to his infamous shampoo appearance. source

 Rat tribe: Shǔ zú 鼠族

 Another tribe at the center of conversations is the Rat tribe.
-These people are unskilled workers who have left their rural hometown to come and work in big cities.
+These people are unskilled workers who have left their rural hometowns to come and work in big cities.
 In order for them to live close to their workplaces, they usually end up in underground basement accommodations, hence their nickname.
-Although they are difficult to spot, it is a widespread practice and it appears that 5% of Beijingers live in this type of properties.
+Although they are difficult to spot, it is a widespread practice and it appears that 5% of Beijingers live in this type of property.